Detecting many-body Bell non-locality by solving Ising models

 Before demonstrating the practical use of our approach, we would like to point out its computational efficiency.
-Its strength relies fundamentally upon its data-driven nature.
-Indeed, instead of trying to reconstruct the whole local polytope (potentially producing a large number of unviolated Bell inequalities), our approach directly tests for the non-locality of a particular quantum data set -- corresponding to what an experiment (actual or numerical) can achieve -- and it delivers a Bell inequality violated by the available quantum data.
-Its main computational cost is imposed by the calculation of the statistical averages $\langle f_r({\bm \sigma})\rangle_{\rm LV}$: such a calculation is generically efficient and scalable to arbitrary $N$ by using classical Monte Carlo, unless the Ising Hamiltonian ${\cal H}(\bm \sigma;\bm K)$ happens to be a spin-glass model -- something which is categorically avoided if the quantum data have elementary spatial symmetries, and if the local observables are not chosen randomly.
-Otherwise, the computational cost of calculating $\langle f_r({\bm \sigma}) \rangle_{\rm LV}$ for $N$ degrees of freedom with a relative precision of $\varepsilon$ scales as ${\cal O}({\rm poly}(N) \times \varepsilon^{-2})$ -- where the order of the polynomial in $N$ is related to the quantum data of interest, and it is at most ${\cal O}(N^n)$ if the $f_r$'s are correlation functions involving up to $n$ points.
-Further details of the implementation of the method are offered in the Supplementary Information (SI).
+Its strength relies fundamentally upon its data-driven nature: instead of trying to reconstruct the whole local polytope (potentially producing a large number of unviolated Bell inequalities), it directly tests for the non-locality of a particular dataset; and it delivers a Bell inequality violated by the available quantum data.
+Its main computational cost is imposed by the calculation of the statistical averages $\langle f_r({\bm \sigma})\rangle_{\rm LV}$: such a calculation is generically efficient and scalable to arbitrary $N$ by using classical Monte Carlo, unless the classical Ising Hamiltonian ${\cal H}(\bm \sigma;\bm K)$ happens to be a spin-glass model -- something which is categorically avoided if the quantum data have elementary spatial symmetries, and if the local observables are not chosen randomly.
+Otherwise, the computational cost to reach a relative precision of $\varepsilon$ scales at worst as ${\cal O}(N^{n+z/d} \times \varepsilon^{-2})$ if the $f_r$'s are correlation functions involving up to $n$ points -- here $z$ is the dynamical critical exponent, which is non-zero (and ${\cal O}(1)$) only if the classical Ising model sits exactly at a critical point (see Supplemental Material - SM - for further discussion \cite{SM}).

-As explained above, our approach starts from a thoughtfully chosen set of quantum data: in the following we will illustrate it in three paradigmatic cases, in which the input quantum data are offered by the spin expectation values and 2-point correlation functions of 1) a Bell pair; 2) the quantum critical point of the $d=2$ transverse-field Ising model; and 3) the low-energy states of the Heisenberg antiferromagnet on hyper-cubic lattices.
+As explained above, our approach starts from a thoughtfully chosen set of quantum data: in the following we illustrate it in three paradigmatic cases, in which the input quantum data are offered by the spin expectation values and 2-point correlation functions of 1) a Bell pair; 2) the quantum critical point of the $d=2$ transverse-field Ising model; and 3) the low-energy states of the Heisenberg antiferromagnet on hyper-cubic lattices.